xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 the poly-phase FIR (``--third-stage-num-taps``).
 The fewer the number of taps per phase then the shorter the delay of the filter but the harder the design will be to meet other criteria.

 To add a custom third stage filter ``--add-third-stage`` has to be called.
-It required the following arguments:
+It requires the following arguments:

-* decimation factor - the ratio of input samples to output samples
+* decimation factor - the ratio of input samples to output samples.
-* normalized output passband - This specifies where the passband ends.
+* normalized output passband - this specifies where the passband ends.
-* normalized output stopband - This specified where the stopband starts.
+* normalized output stopband - this specified where the stopband starts.
-* name - This assigns a name to the custom filter.
+* filter_name - this assigns a name to the custom filter.

+For example to add a third stage decimator called "my_filter" with a final stage decimation factor of 2, normalized output passband of 0.4 and normalized output stopband of 0.5 then the argument ``--add-third-stage 2 0.4 0.5 my_filter`` would need to be passed to the script.

 These are illustrated in figure :ref:`figthird`.